MarkGhebrial/mailroom/README.md

 ## What I'm working on:
 - SMTP support
-   - This is kinda important if mailroom is actually supposed to work as an email server lol.
+   - This is kinda important if mailroom is actually supposed to work as an email server.
+   - Current development stage: SMTP command/response parsing/generation.
 - A database to store user information and emails
-   - Switching to SQLite from Postgres for ease of use.
+   - Using SQLite as the default database.
+Support for Postgres and MySQL is planned.
    - Using [sea-orm](https://www.sea-ql.org/SeaORM/) as the ORM.
+- A terminal based configuration editor.
+   - Much lighter weight than a web based editor, but still provides config validation.

 ## What's missing / To do:
 - Change handwritten implementation of error types to macro driven implementations using `thiserror` crate.